saadalshahranijob-glitch/PhishingWebsiteDetectorCaseStudy/README.md

 ## 📊 Dataset

-The dataset (`phishing.csv`) contains **30 features** extracted from website URLs and page attributes, along with a binary target variable:
+The dataset (`phishing.csv`) contains **32 features** extracted from website URLs and page attributes, along with a binary target variable:

 - **`class`**:
-  - `-1` → Legitimate (or possibly phishing?
-The dataset uses -1, 0, 1; we interpret -1 as legitimate and 1 as phishing, with 0 as a third class?
-We'll assume -1: legit, 1: phishing).
+  - `1` → Legitimate (or possibly phishing?)
+The dataset uses -1, 0, 1; we interpret 1 as legitimate and -1 as phishing, with 0 as a third class?
+We'll assume 1: legit, -1: phishing.
   - The dataset has ~11,000 rows with no missing values.

 ### Features include: